StockDrops/StockDropsPublicDesktopApp/README.md

-# This APP has being deprecated in favor of https://github.com/stockdrops/openstockapp
+# This APP has being deprecated in favor of https://github.com/stockdrops/openstockapp which is targeting Android/Windows/iOS/MacOS

 # [StockDrops](https://stockdrops.net/) Desktop App v2.6.8